 A Practical Guide to Design Systems

-If you've ever designed the same button three different ways across a project, you need a design system.
+If you've ever designed the same button three different ways across a project, or debated the specific shade of grey for a border for 20 minutes, you need a design system.

 What Is a Design System?

 A design system is a collection of reusable components, guidelines, and standards that ensure consistency across your product.
-It's more than a component library—it's a shared language between design and development.
+It's more than just a UI kit or a component library—it's a shared language between design and development.
+It defines not just *what* components look like, but *how* and *why* they are used.

 Benefits of Design Systems

 Stop reinventing the wheel.
-With pre-built, tested components, new features ship faster.
+With pre-built, tested components, developers can assemble new features like LEGO blocks.
+This dramatically reduces the time from "design approval" to "production code."

 2. Consistency

-Every button, every form, every modal looks and behaves the same way.
-This builds user trust and reduces cognitive load.
+Every button, every form input, every modal looks and behaves the same way.
+This builds user trust.
+Inconsistency breeds confusion; consistency breeds confidence.

 3. Scalability